 1 hour.
 Field Experience represents the culminating project-based experience earning the student the Trauma Response Services post-graduate certificate.
 During Field Experience, the student will engage in a 9 to 12 month project designed to advance service delivery and/or research related to improving trauma response services.
-Post- graduate certificate candidates may opt to partner with government or non-government organizations, including the Trauma Response Institute, engaged in research or service delivery projects in progress, or design their own project to be developed and implemented within a designated setting.
+Post-graduate certificate candidates may opt to partner with government or non-government organizations, including the Trauma Response Institute, engaged in research or service delivery projects in progress, or design their own project to be developed and implemented within a designated setting.
 Students may also opt to collaborate together in the completion of a project as long as each student has clearly identified responsibilities.
-Successful completion of Field Experience requires completion of the project suitable for publication.
+Successful completion of Field Experience requires completion of the project as detailed in the candidate's Field Experience Application including a written summary of the project suitable for publication.
 Students will participate in Field Experience project work groups during the Fall and Spring academic terms as all projects will be completed under the supervision of the Trauma Response Institute director.

 Prerequisite: TRMA 500 Introduction to Traumatology, TRMA 501 Basic Skills in Individual and Group Crisis Intervention, and TRMA 591 Field Experience in Trauma Response I. Corequisite: TRMA 582 Field Operations and Incident Command.